-Step outdoors to Tahiti’s blissful world of snorkeling, surfing, outstanding diving and even indulge in countless ways to live out the ultimate fantasy of being stranded with your love on a secluded desert isle.
-Take a Polynesian-style spa and bask in Tahiti honeymoon bliss, or just let the gentle breeze kiss your cheeks while you lie back with your new bride or groom on the beach.
+Step outdoors to Tahiti’s blissful world of snorkeling, surfing, and outstanding diving, and even indulge in countless ways to live out the ultimate fantasy of being stranded with your love on a secluded desert isle.
+Take a Polynesian-style spa and be pampered in tropical bliss, or just let the gentle breeze kiss your cheeks while you lie back with your new bride or groom on the beach.

-While inside the five-star resorts and communities sprinkled about like the bustling capital hub of Pape’ete, you’ll find shopping, dining and entertainment that’s as glamorous as anywhere in the world.
-That means that a Tahiti honeymoon doesn’t just show you the beauty of the islands, but brings you fun in the sun from snorkeling in bays to shopping at boutiques and beachfront dining at sunset.
+The island nation's five-star resorts and communities, like the bustling capital hub of Pape’ete, are full of shopping, dining and entertainment as glamorous as anywhere in the world.
+That means that a Tahiti honeymoon doesn't just show you the beauty of the islands, but brings you fun as diverse as snorkeling in bays to shopping at boutiques and live music at night.

-A honeymoon in Tahiti may not be for the budget-conscious, but for newlyweds unwilling to settle for anything less than a once-in-a-lifetime experience; the decision to travel here is simple.
+A honeymoon in Tahiti may be a bit of a reach for the budget-conscious, but for newlyweds unwilling to settle for anything less than a once-in-a-lifetime experience, the decision to travel here is simple.
 Romance, adventure, natural splendor…simply nothing compares to Tahiti.